freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 document, they should be factored in to any organization’s threat model with regional and political specificity.

-Application Code — SecureDrop Repository/Release
+Application code — SecureDrop repository/release
 ------------------------------------------------

-Attacks to the Application Code — SecureDrop Repository/Release
+Attacks to the application code — SecureDrop repository/release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Malicious code introduced in SecureDrop repository
 -  Malicious code introduced in SecureDrop release
 -  Failure to encrypt submissions as they are written to disk

-Countermeasures on the Application Code — SecureDrop Repository/Release
+Countermeasures on the application code — SecureDrop repository/release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Code (git tags) and releases (packages uploaded to apt) are signed with the airgapped signing key
 -  Protection is placed on `main` and `develop` branch on GitHub
 -  For SecureDrop Developers, two-factor authentication is mandated on GitHub
 -  Community trust is built through 3 trusted code owners and code reviews

-Application Code — *Source Interface* and *Journalist Interface*
+Application code — *Source Interface* and *Journalist Interface*
 ----------------------------------------------------------------

-Attacks to the Application Code — *Source Interface* and *Journalist Interface*
+Attacks to the application code — *Source Interface* and *Journalist Interface*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Configuration vulnerability in *Source* or *Journalist Interface*
 -  Lack of segmentation between *Source* and *Journalist Interface*